lucasslf/robocode_championship/README.md

 # robocode_championship
 This is a side project to practice different concepts.
-It is a system to manage Robocode tournments.
+It is a system to manage Robocode tournaments.

 Currently only backend.